Skip to content

 4. Doctor checks — The full doctor scan runs internally.
 Error-severity issues become forensic anomalies.

-5. Completed keys (.gsd/completed-units.json) — List of units marked as done.
-Cross-referenced against expected artifacts in both the project root and the active worktree to detect stale completions.
+5. Completed keys (.gsd/completed-units.json) — Units marked as done.
+Keys are cross-referenced against expected artifacts in both the project root and the active worktree to detect stale completions.

 TypeSeverityWhat It DetectsTrigger

-stuck-loopwarning/errorSame unit dispatched multiple timesCount ≥ 2 (warning), ≥ 3 (error)
+stuck-loopwarning/errorSame unit dispatched multiple timesOccurrence count in metrics > 1 (warning), ≥ 3 (error)

 cost-spikewarningUnit cost exceeds 3× the average for its typePer-unit cost / type average > 3.0